datacraft-dsc/DEPs/6/README.md

   - may be registered as an Ocean asset
   - may be available as a deployable package (e.g. a docker image or a jar on a maven repo)
 - Service provider: The entity that runs the algorithm on their server(s).
-- Service consumer: The entity that invokes the service.a
+- Service consumer: The entity that invokes the service.
 - Service instance: The software entity that is running the invokable service.
 - Agent: The software entity that enables Service Instance interactions  with the rest of the Ocean community.
   - Agent can be of many types, such as local or remote, and communicate via different interfaces.